Home loan interest rate comparison

 - Opt for a balance transfer facility

-A home loan balance transfer facility allows you to switch your loan to a financial institution offering a reduced home loan interest rate.
+A home loan balance transfer facility allows you to switch your loan to a financial institution offering a reduced home loan interest.
 This is the easiest way to get a lower rate, but ensure you do a cost-benefit analysis before going ahead and this does include some fees and charges.

 The home loan refinancing facility from Bajaj Finserv also comes with high-value top-up loan that you can use without restrictions.